New: Republic of the Congo Holidays

 The Play it Forward office garden farm

-In any case, the staff at Play it Forward made no complaint about the power situation, instead they immediately jumped in to help me and the staff from AT sort through the donations we had brought to the offices, consisting of books for their school literacy programs, craft supplies for schools, sanitary products for the teenage girls, toothpaste, toothbrushes, football kits, and of course, footballs for the children to play with.
+In any case, the staff at Play it Forward made no complaint about the power situation, instead they immediately jumped in to help me and the staff from AT sort through the donations we had brought to the offices.
+These consisted of books for their school literacy programs, craft supplies for schools, sanitary products, toothpaste, toothbrushes, football kits, and of course, footballs for the children to play with.

 After we had sorted our donations into piles, we got out of the way so the Play it Forward project managers could allocate which items would go to which area.
 Play it Forward sponsors many primary schools in Southern Zambia, alongside their football for development initiative, so there was much consideration to be done.